mas-bandwidth/gafferongames/content/post/integration_basics.md

 A completely different option is implicit or [backwards euler](http://web.mit.edu/10.001/Web/Course_Notes/Differential_Equations_Notes/node3.html).
 This method is better for simulating stiff equations (eg. stiff springs) that break down and become unstable with other methods, but it's much more involved and requires solving a system of equations per-timestep.
 It's not often used for game physics.

 Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration), specifically velocity-less verlet integration.
 This integrator does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
-This makes collision detection and position fix-up (eg. pushing particles out of collision with a wall) really quick and easy to implement and saves a bunch of memory when you have lots of particles.
+This makes collision detection and position fix-up (eg. pushing particles out of collision with a wall) easy to implement and saves a bunch of memory when you have lots of particles.

-In this article I’m going to introduce the "RK4" integrator, eg. Runge Kutta order 4, so named for the two german mathematicians that discovered it: Carl Runge and Martin Kutta.
-This is not to suggest that this is automatically “the best” integrator for all applications (it’s not), or that you should always use this integrator over other methods listed above (you shouldn’t).
+There are of course many other integrators, but in this article I’m going to focus on the Runge Kutta order 4 or "RK4".
+So named for the two german mathematicians that discovered it: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).

-But it is one of the more accurate general purpose integration techniques available.
-Read on for the details of how to implement it.
+This is not to suggest that this is automatically "the best" integrator for all applications (it’s not), or that you should always use this integrator over other methods listed above (you shouldn’t).
+But it is one of the most accurate general purpose integration techniques available.

 ## Implementing RK4 is not as hard as it looks

-I could present to you RK4 in form of general mathematical equations which you could use to integrate some function using its derivative f(x,t) as is usually done, but seeing as my target audience for this article are programmers, not mathematicians, I will explain using code instead.
+I could present to you RK4 in form of general mathematical equations, but seeing as my target audience for this article are programmers, not mathematicians, I will explain using code instead.

-So before we go any further I will define the state of an object as a struct in C++ so that we have both position and velocity values conveniently stored in one place.
+So before we go any further lets define the state of an object as a struct in C++ so that we have both position and velocity values conveniently stored in one place:

         struct State
         {